barrettotte/smarter-ac-unit/README.md

 ## Summary

-Uses Home Assistant, MQTT, and infrared codes to control parts of my AC unit that I care about.
+Uses Home Assistant, MQTT, and an infrared transmitter to control parts of my AC unit that I care about.
 It can do the following:

 - Set temperature between 60°F-86°F, defaulting to 70°F